MLYS

 Mineralys Therapeutics' 82% Consensus Upside Cracks as Explore-OSA Failure Kills Key Expansion Thesis

-Mineralys Therapeutics trades at $27.05 against a $49.38 consensus target — an 82.5% implied upside built on a franchise thesis the clinical data just gutted.
-The Explore-OSA trial missed its primary AHI endpoint, killing the indication that was supposed to differentiate lorundrostat from AstraZeneca's baxdrostat.
-What remains is a pre-revenue company burning $148mn a year, racing a pharma giant to the same 60,000 prescribers on a narrower label than anyone modeled.
+Mineralys Therapeutics trades at $27.05.
+Wall Street's consensus target sits at $49.38 — an 82.5% implied gain.
+The clinical data just destroyed the franchise story behind that number.
+The Explore-OSA trial missed its primary AHI endpoint, eliminating the one indication that was supposed to separate lorundrostat from AstraZeneca's baxdrostat.
+What remains: a pre-revenue company burning $148mn a year, chasing the same 60,000 prescribers as a pharma giant, on a narrower label than anyone had modeled.

 Signal snapshot